esamaric-srl/Microsoft-Courses/CWNCSF-BOOTCAMP.md

 ## Introduction

 In today's rapidly evolving digital landscape, cybersecurity has become a critical concern for organizations of all sizes.
-The CWNCSF-BOOTCAMP course, "NIST Cybersecurity Framework Boot Camp Training," offers an intensive and comprehensive dive into the **National Institute of Standards and Technology (NIST) Cybersecurity Framework**.
+The <a hreff="https://www.esamatic.it/corsi/nist-cybersecurity-framework-ncsf-boot-camp-training-courseware">CWNCSF-BOOTCAMP: NIST Cybersecurity Framework Boot Camp Training</a> course, offers an intensive and comprehensive dive into the **National Institute of Standards and Technology (NIST) Cybersecurity Framework**.
 This boot camp is designed to equip professionals with the knowledge and skills needed to implement, maintain, and optimize cybersecurity practices using this globally recognized framework.

 Whether you're an IT professional looking to specialize in cybersecurity, a manager seeking to enhance your organization's security posture, or an executive aiming to understand the strategic implications of cybersecurity, this boot camp provides a thorough and practical exploration of the NIST Cybersecurity Framework.

 ## Course Overview

-The CWNCSF-BOOTCAMP is an immersive training program that covers all aspects of the NIST Cybersecurity Framework.
+The <a href="https://www.esamatic.it/corsi/nist-cybersecurity-framework-ncsf-boot-camp-training-courseware">CWNCSF-BOOTCAMP</a> is an immersive training program that covers all aspects of the NIST Cybersecurity Framework.
 Here's a quick snapshot of the course details:

 - **Duration**: 21 hours (typically spread over 3 days)
 - **Format**: Instructor-led training